kuzdogan/blogletter/README.md

-# blogger-to-newsletter
+# bloggerletter
-A service to receive articles of an old well established blogger blog as regular newsletters
+A service to receive articles of an old well established Blogger, blogspot blog as regular newsletters

 ## Requirements
 docker